 College of Science and Engineering

 PI: Wayne L. Gladfelter

 Computational Analysis of Charge Transfer Phenomena

 This project is focused on the computational study of systems that the Gladfelter group is studying experimentally.
 These systems are the basic building blocks of the dye-sensitized solar cell (DSSC), which is also colloquially referred to as the Gratzel Cell.
-The researchers have studied the correlation between the electronic structure of a dye molecule and its ability to transfer electrons into a semiconducting nanoparticle to which the dye has been attached.
-They have found this correlation to be an instructive one that they can use to develop better dye molecules for better solar cell performance.
+The researchers plan to develop not only electronic structure pictures of the dye molecules that are the central components to the DSSC, but also study via classical mechanics simulations the packing of these dye molecules in their functional environment.

 Ryan J. Hue, Graduate Student